Ralph Macchio: Daniel LaRusso

-Karate Kid films
+Original Karate Kid films

-His work on The Outsiders helped him to win the role of Daniel LaRusso in the blockbuster 1984 film The Karate Kid.
+Macchio's work on The Outsiders helped him win the role of Daniel LaRusso in the 1984 blockbuster film The Karate Kid.
 He continued to portray the character in two of its sequels, The Karate Kid Part II (1986) and The Karate Kid Part III (1989).
 In The Karate Kid, Macchio portrayed a "high school weakling turned bullybuster" who learns karate from his friend and mentor, Mr. Miyagi (portrayed by Pat Morita).
-Macchio's work in the Karate Kid series made him "stratospherically famous".
+Macchio's work in the Karate Kid series made him "stratospherically famous."